 In its most basic form, linguistics is the scientific study of language.

-The field of linguistics is a vast and complex one, that focuses on the nature and structure of language.
-This is typically broken down into different sub-branches that cover everything from the origin and evolution of language to the way our brains process sound.
+The field of linguistics is typically broken down into different sub-branches that cover everything from the origin and evolution of language to the way our brains process sound.

-What’s more, these branches are constantly evolving in response to new discoveries about how humans learn languages or what goes on inside our minds when we hear words.
+What’s more, these branches are constantly evolving in response to new discoveries about how humans interact, learn or what goes on inside our minds.

 What is Linguistics and What Does it Do?

 The job of a linguist typically involves answering one or several of the following questions: